 In 2011, we also filed reexamination proceedings in the Patent Office (Case Nos.
 95/001,543 filed February 11, 2011; 95/001,546 and 95/001,547 filed February 16, 2011), challenging the validity of each patent at issue in the lawsuit the plaintiff brought.
 The Patent Office examiner ruled in our favor on the key claims of one of the three patents.
 The Patent Office examiner initially ruled in our favor on the pertinent claims of the second of the patents, but subsequently reversed that decision.
 With respect to the third patent, the Patent Office examiner's decision upheld the validity of all claims.
 All three of these proceedings were appealed to the Board of Patent Appeals.
-Due to a change made to all of the machines, we do not believe that the machines currently use the feature alleged to have infringed the third patent.
 On April 25, 2013, the plaintiff filed petitions to terminate all re-examination proceedings based on the final ruling of the Federal Circuit Court of Appeals.
 We opposed those petitions.
 The Patent Office terminated all three re-examination proceedings, two on December 16, and one on December 18, 2013.
+On June 4, 2014, we requested an ex parte reexamination as to one of the patents.
+The Patent Office did not accept our request.

 On July 29, 2013, the plaintiff filed a second lawsuit in the United States District Court for the Central District of California, Case No. CV13-05463 alleging that we and Simmons Bedding Company have continued to infringe the three patents on an automatic stapling machine and the methods used to assemble box springs, and that the plaintiff is entitled to additional damages from January 24,2012 forward.
 Leggett and Simmons Bedding Company filed their Answers on November 20, 2013, and intend to vigorously defend the allegations.
 Trial is scheduled to begin on September 30, 2014.
 At this time, we do not expect that the outcome of this matter will have a material adverse effect on our financial condition, operating cash flows or results of operations.